 Pouding Chomeur ( Pudding of the Unemployed )

-This simple pudding was created during the lean times of the Great Depression from simple items that the people had access to.
+This simple pudding was created during the lean times of the Great Depression from simple items the people had access to.
 The result is a buttery delight smothered in maple or caramel.

-If you are heading elsewhere in Canada, read the rest of my Canada posts including 48 Hours in Niagara Falls with Kids.
+If you are heading elsewhere in Canada, read the rest of my Canada posts, including 48 Hours in Niagara Falls with Kids.

 What a fantastic guide for a family weekend in Montreal!
 The itinerary looks perfect for keeping the kids entertained while allowing adults to enjoy the city.
 I can’t wait to try some of these activities on our next trip.
 Thanks for the great tips!